-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Plant Kingdom – Bryophytes-1”.
+This set of Class 11 Biology Chapter 3 Multiple Choice Questions & Answers (MCQs) focuses on “Plant Kingdom – Bryophytes-1”.

 1. Why are bryophyte called plant amphibians?